Use Redis in the Kyma Runtime to Store and Retrieve Data

 dev

-namespace, choose Workload > Functions.Choose the function cache-order.
+namespace, choose Workload > Functions. -

 Scroll to the bottom of the pane to find the option Replicas of the Function and choose the value found in the table.
-The name will not match what is shown in the screenshot.

-Under Containers choose View Logs for the container function.
+Under Containers, choose View Logs for the container function.

-If necessary search for the value
+If necessary, search for the

 orderCode

-.The output should be similar to:
+The output should be similar to:

-In this step, we use the get-order function to perform a read request of the data cached in the Redis database.
+Function to perform a read request of the data cached in the Redis database.-

-Choose Discovery and Network >
+Choose Discovery and Network > API Rules from the menu.

-from the menu.Choose the Host entry for the get-order
+Paste the Hosts entry for the

 Append the value

-to the URL where the value is the same as used when sending the event, for examplehttps://get-order.*********.kyma.ondemand.com/?orderCode=1231231
+to the URL where the value is the same as used when sending the event, for example:https://get-order.*********.kyma.ondemand.com/?orderCode=1231231

 This should output the value saved when the event was submitted.

-{"orderCode":"1231231","Date":"Tue Nov 17 2020 19:28:42 GMT+0000 (Coordinated Universal Time)","Value":"100"}
+`{"orderCode":"1231231","Date":"Tue Nov 17 2020 19:28:42 GMT+0000 (Coordinated Universal Time)","Value":"100"}`

 Congratulations!
 You have successfully completed the mission.